Vagelis-Prokopiou/presentations/unit-testing.md

 ## Types of testing
 1. Unit testing (tests a unit of an application without its external dependencies).
-2. Integration testing (a.k.a acceptance/end to end testing) (tests the application with its external dependencies).
+2. Integration testing (tests the application with its external dependencies).
 3. End-to-end testing (tests the application through its UI).
 4. Performance testing.